First, this town lost its Macy’s. Then Sears. Now, all eyes were on J.C. Penney.

 “I just want my husband to buy me a watch,” she continued.
 “She should be truly happy with these.”

-Barbara ripped the receipt from the register, pointed at the flimsy paper and, in a tone that sounded as if she was revealing a sworn secret, she delivered her favorite line.
+Barbara ripped the receipt from the register, pointed at the flimsy paper and, in a tone that sounded as if she were revealing a sworn secret, she delivered her favorite line.

 “Just wait till you see what you saved.”